 We had learned the wisdom of living within our means and buying with cash only.
 Of learning to get by, make do, or even do without it.
 Which taught us that real needs are relatively few.
 And increased our appreciation of what we already have.

 We celebrated our 15th anniversary by making the last debt payment, with nothing left for dinner out or gifts.
-But we’d gone from Financial Stupidity Champions to no debts, and that was far better than all the gifts or flowers in the world!
+But we’d gone from Financial Stupidity Champions to Debt-Free Living, and that was far better than all the gifts or flowers in the world!

 Only years later did we learn our method had a name: the Debt-Snowball method.